nrinaudo/nrinaudo.github.com/source/_posts/2013-04-09-using-gpath-with-xmlslurper.markdown

 While this works, I find it unsatisfactory: it looks out of place in what is an otherwise fairly clean GPath expression.
 I'll keep looking and update this post should I find a reason, but for the moment, future self, bear in mind that `findAll` feels a bit broken.
 You'd want its result to be manipulable in exactly the same way `find`'s result is, but this is just not the case.

+_Edit: this is apparently a reported [bug](https://jira.codehaus.org/browse/GROOVY-6122) and will hopefully be fixed eventually_

 ### grep
 `grep` is where I usually get stuck.
 At a glance, its signature and purpose are the same as `findAll`'s.